 This project involves maintenance activities including continued structural rehabilitation and patch painting.

 Continued maintenance and rehabilitation of this bridge maintains economic productivity and access to the region though reduced travel time and route reliability.

-The Australian Government is providing $25 million to the project.
+The Australian Government is funding the total project cost and has committed up to $25 million to the project.

-This project commenced in early 2009 and will continue until mid 2018.
+This project commenced in January 2009 and will continue until mid 2018.